so-bond/.github/profile/README.md

 # Sustainable & Open | Bond - open source contribution

-From the [Compliant Architecture for Security Tken  / CAST](https://www.cast-framework.com/wp-content/uploads/2021/05/CAST-White-Paper-1.0_Final_17-05-2021.pdf) proposed by Société Générale Forge in May 2021 and following a joint effort of Crédit Agricole CIB (CACIB) and Skandinaviska Enskilda Banken (SEB) to propose a modular bond issuance model on DLT, CACIB and SEB propose to extend the CAST framework with `so|bond` (Sustainable & Open model for bonds)
+From the [Compliant Architecture for Security Token  / CAST](https://www.cast-framework.com/wp-content/uploads/2021/05/CAST-White-Paper-1.0_Final_17-05-2021.pdf) proposed by Société Générale Forge in May 2021 and following a joint effort of Crédit Agricole CIB (CACIB) and Skandinaviska Enskilda Banken (SEB) to propose a modular bond issuance model on DLT, CACIB and SEB propose to extend the CAST framework with `so|bond` (Sustainable & Open model for bonds)

 Rather than theorizing the model `so|bond` proposes an implementation of smart contracts under the Ethereum Virtual Machine (EVM) de-facto standard and release the source code of its implementation in [sc-bonds](../sc-bonds/README.md)